jhpyle/docassemble/_docs/initial.md

 See the [modifiers] section for an explanation of how audio and video file references work.

+You can also provide a `label` as part of the `interview help`.
+This label will be used instead of the word "Help" in the navigation bar as a label for the "Help" tab.

+{% highlight yaml %}
+---
+interview help:
+  label: More info
+  heading: More information about this web site
+  content: |
+    If you are not sure what the right answer is, provide your best guess.

+    You are answering these questions under the pains and penalties of perjury.
+Your answers will be shared with the special prosecutor.
+---
+{% endhighlight %}

+Note that if you provide question-specific [`help`], and you include a `label` as part of that help, that label will override the default label provided in the `interview help` (except if [`question help button`] is enabled).

 # <a name="def"></a>Mako functions: `def`

 {% highlight yaml %}